agrayver/seasigma/README.md

 ### TODO

 - Provide simple interface to query the higher resolution grids
-- Replace linear interpolation with a curve fit at T > 80
+- Replace linear interpolation with a curve fit at T > 80 C